marcecj/stream_looper/README.md

 - Perhaps add a slider to control the amount of smoothing on the "Start" slider.
 - Add LV2 support to the build system.
 Until then, use the faust2lv2 script that comes with FAUST.
-- Create a simple Pd GUI
+- Maybe create a MIDI version of the Pd UI.
 - Fix the artifacts that arise when changing the write period.
 Possible solutions (disregarding implementation):
   - set both the read and write period to maximum as long as the slider is being